Marlon (footballer, born September 1995): Fluminense (loan)

 On 12 July 2023, Marlon returned to Fluminense on a one-year loan.

 Los Angeles FC

 On 11 September 2024, Marlon joined Los Angeles FC as a free agent.
-During his tie at the club, Marlon appeared in 16 MLS matches (starting eight) for the Black and Gold over parts of the 24/25 season.
+During his spell at the club, heappeared in 16 MLS matches (starting eight) for the Black and Gold over parts of the 2024 and 2025 seasons.
 Marlon made his debut for LAFC as a substitute in the 2024 Lamar Hunt U.S. Open Cup Final, helping the club secure a 3-1 overtime win to lift their first Open Cup Trophy.
 He scored one goal for the club against San Jose on Decision Day 2024, heading home with the decisive goal in extra time to help LAFC claim the top seed in the Western Conference Playoffs.

-On July 3rd, 2025, LAFC announced that they could not come to an agreement to renew his contract, which had expired June 30th.
+On 24 December, he re-signed with the club through 30 June 2025, with options to extend through the end of the 2025 season and 2026 season.
+On 3 July 2025, LAFC announced that they could not come to an agreement to renew his contract, which had expired June 30th.

+Shakhtar Donetsk

+On 11 July 2025, Marlon returned to Ukraine, rejoining Shakhtar on a free transfer.

+On 19 May 2026, Shakhtar announced that Marlon had extended his contract with the club until the 30 June 2028.